 Step 5.
 Specify Guest Processing Settings

-- Enable guest scripting.
-For all processed EC2 instances, you can instruct Veeam Backup for AWS to run custom scripts on the instance before and after the backup operation.
-For example, for an EC2 instance running applications that do not support Microsoft VSS, Veeam Backup for AWS can execute a pre-snapshot script on the instance to quiesce these applications.
-This will allow Veeam Backup for AWS to create a transactionally consistent snapshot while no write operations occur on the instance volumes.
+For example, you can instruct Veeam Backup for AWS to execute a pre-snapshot script on an EC2 instance to quiesce its applications — this will allow Veeam Backup for AWS to create a transactionally consistent snapshot while no write operations occur on on the instance volumes.
 After the snapshot is created, a post-snapshot script can start the applications again.

 - The backup appliance must have outbound internet access to the SSM service.